trikona-nagaraj/Finance-Data-Analysis-via-SQL/README.md

 Step 1: Exploring Sales Data

-Inspecting the monthly sales data and identify relevant customer records for **Croma India**:

 SELECT * FROM fact_sales_monthly;
 SELECT * FROM dim_customer WHERE customer LIKE '%Croma%';

 Result: Identified the customer code for Croma India: 90002002.

 ---

-#### Step 2: Filtering Sales Data for FY 2021
+Step 2: Filtering Sales Data for FY 2021

 To filter Croma India’s transactions for FY 2021, I wrote a function to calculate the fiscal year by adding 4 months to the transaction date: